-Afterward, we enhanced the functionality of the testing platform, so that we could test the performance of the algorithms much more easily.
+Afterward, we enhanced the functionality of the testing platform, so that we could test the performance of the algorithms much more easily, as shown below.

-16.4 Development stage
+10.4 Development stage

 After reading lot of papers, my partner and I started to implement the motion tracking algorithm proposed by the papers.
 For example, I implemented the three-step search algorithm to test its performance while my partner implemented the exhaustive search algorithm.